 Loans against security of shares, convertible bonds, convertible debentures and units of equity oriented mutual funds to individuals from the banking system should not exceed the limit of Rs.10 lakh per individual if the securities are held in physical form and Rs.
 20 lakhs per individual if the securities are held in demat form.
-Such loans are meant for genuine individual investors and banks should not support collusive action by a large group of individuals belonging to the same corporate or their interconnected entities to take multiple loans in order to support particular scrips or stockbroking activities of the concerned firms.
+Such loans are meant for genuine individual investors and banks should not support collusive action by a large group of individuals belonging to the same corporate or their inter-connected entities to take multiple loans in order to support particular scrips or stock-broking activities of the concerned firms.
 Such finance should be reckoned as an exposure to capital market.
-Banks should formulate, with the approval of their Board of Directors, a Loan Policy for granting advances to individuals against shares, debentures, and bonds keeping in view the RBI guidelines.
-As a prudential measure, banks may also consider laying down appropriate aggregate sub-limits of such advances.
+Banks should formulate, with the approval of their Board of Directors, a Loan Policy for granting advances to individuals against shares, banks may also consider laying down appropriate aggregate sub-limits of such advances.